-2017).
-Selection for heat tolerance (HT) can be a more environmentally and economically sustainable strategy at farm level, as it uses less energy, water and economic resources than the management measures mentioned above.
+Genetic selection for heat-tolerant animals has been proposed as an additional tool to improve farm adaptation to warm and hot conditions (Carabaño et al., 2017).
+Selection for heat tolerance (HT) can be a more environmentally and economically sustainable strategy at the farm level, as it uses less energy, water, and economic resources than the management measures mentioned above.
 In addition, it can rely (at least in part) on existing information in current selection programs and has the advantage of being cumulative and permanent.
 Scientists in both the public and private sectors are placing increasing emphasis on research into selection for HT.
 These recent studies have made very promising advances in enabling selection for HT.
-Genetic evaluations for HT based on the evaluation of production loss under HS are already available for dairy cattle in Australia (Nguyen et al., 2016; Garner et al., 2016).
-However, selection for HT is challenging due to the trade-off with high production levels (e.g., Carabaño et al., 2014), i.e., highly productive animals tend to be less HT and vice versa.
+Genetic evaluations for HT based on the evaluation of production loss under HS are already available for dairy cattle in Australia (Garner et al., 2016; Nguyen et al., 2016).
+However, selection for HT is challenging due to the trade-off with high production levels (Carabaño et al., 2014), since highly productive animals tend to be less HT and vice versa.
 Estimates of genetic correlations between the level of production and the slope of decay for production traits become more negative with increasing mean temperature.
-The magnitude of the estimated correlations in dairy cattle is very high: -0.8 in Australia (Cheriyuot et al., 2020) and -1 in Spain (Carabaño et al., 2014).
-These values mean that high-producing cows tend to have a stepper slope of decay (Carabaño et al., 2014).
+The magnitude of the estimated correlations in dairy cattle is very high: -0.8 in Australia (Cheruiyot et al., 2020) and -1 in Spain (Carabaño et al., 2014).
+These values mean that high-producing cows tend to have a steeper slope of decay (Carabaño et al., 2014).
 A similar pattern has been observed in sheep, particularly in the Assaf and Manchega breeds, but to a much lesser extent (Carabaño el al., 2019).

 The success of selection for HT necessarily relies on the willingness of farmers to include this trait as a breeding goal.
 Farmers' willingness is highly relevant as it determines the potential outcomes of breeding programs.
-The importance of farmer participation in the success of breeding programs has been documented in standard breeding programs focusing on traits with clear, direct, and measurable impacts on farm economics (Serradilla et al., 2008; Nielsen et al., 2011 and 2014).
+The importance of farmer participation in the success of breeding programs has been documented in standard breeding programs focusing on traits with clear, direct, and measurable effects on farm economics (Serradilla, 2008; Nielsen et al., 2011, 2014).
 Studies analyzing farmer interest and participation in breeding programs are scarce and mainly conducted in developing countries (Gizaw et al., 2011; Mueller et al., 2015; Mutenje et al., 2020).
-Studies have mostly focused on analyzing farmers' preferences for improvement in livestock traits (e.g., Slagboom et al., 2016; Martin-Collado et al., 2015; Chawala et al., 2019).
-To our knowledge, no research has focused on understanding the drivers of such preferences, beyond basic descriptors of farm and farmer profiles (e.g., Ahlman et al., 2014; Slagboom et al., 2016; Martin-Collado et al., 2015).
-In particular, there is a lack of information on the factors that modulate farmers' willingness to select for HT.
+Studies have mostly focused on analyzing farmers' preferences for improvement in livestock traits (Martin-Collado et al., 2015; Slagboom et al., 2016; Chawala et al., 2019).
+To our knowledge, no research has focused on understanding the drivers of such preferences, beyond basic descriptors of farm and farmer profiles (Ahlman et al., 2014; Martin-Collado et al., 2015; Slagboom et al., 2016).
+In particular, limited information exists on the factors that modulate farmers' willingness to select for HT.
 This study aims to fill this research gap.